slackhq/slack-lints/README.md

 As such, our issue tracker is closed and we don't normally accept external PRs, but we welcome your questions in the discussions section of the project!

-We may later publish some of these lints.
-If you're interested in this, feel free to raise in a discussions post or vote for existing suggestions.

 ## Highlights

 ### Do Not Mock